Optimisation and Characterisation of Glass RPC for India-based Neutrino Observatory Detectors: Characterisation of Glass Electrode

 Glass electrode seems to be one of the crucial component and helpful in minimising the aging of RPCs if proper choice of electrode is made.
 So we have done detailed characterisation studies based on various techniques, for various glass samples procured from different manufacturers from the domestic market \cite{Czyrkowski, Meghna}.

 The following properties contribute to the glass characterisation process.

 {\bf {Physical Properties}}: Knowing the mass, length and breadth, we measured the density of all the glass samples.
-No significant difference in the density was found.
+We observed no significant difference in the density.
 The results are given in the Table~\ref{table1}.

 {\bf {Optical Properties}}: Transmittance studies for various glass samples over the Ultraviolet to Visible light spectrum was carried out.
 This will indicate the general bulk quality of the glass and a measure of level of impurities in the glass.
 UV/VIS spectroscopy was used for the optical characteristics.
 Fig.~\ref{fig:bulk} (left) shows the optical transmittance for all the glass samples.
 Asahi and Saint Gobain glass shows better UV-VIS transmittance than Modi glass sample.